Bow Arrow: All the Criteria to Take into Account

 Tube material

 • Aluminum tube: The invention of aluminum arrows in the early 1940s revolutionized the practice of archery.
-In general, they are more expensive than wood and fiberglass arrows.
-They are also low-resistant situation to moisture and make the arrows durable and flexible.
+They are more expensive than wood and fiberglass arrows.
+They are also low-resistant to moisture and make the arrows durable and flexible.
+Manufacturers of aluminum arrows can adorn them with custom colors and patterns.
+When aluminum arrows collide with other arrows, they tend to bend due to the material’s malleability.
+This vulnerability can affect their performance and longevity.

 • Hybrid tube: Lightweight hybrid designs appeared after many years of using arrows with simple composite materials.
 New arrows are made of carbon and coated with aluminum.
 The strength of the carbon fiber of the aluminum makes them very popular with experienced archers.
+In general, hybrid arrows are lightweight and have high kinetic energy transfer.

 • Wooden tube: Wood was used to make the first-generation models.
 This simple and inexpensive arrow is the ancestor of the arrow, it is the one you can see in all adventure and history movies.
-The wooden arrow is more likely to break but is not obsolete.
+Wooden arrows are more likely to break but are not obsolete.
 However, they are still used by longbow hunters and traditional archers.
+It is now rarely available in modern compound bows or advanced crossbows that fit wooden arrows.

 The price